Raising Pilgrim’s Chickens

-We manufacture our feed using a proprietary mixture that includes corn, soybean meal and other grains, and we feed our chickens only natural ingredients.
+We manufacture our feed using a proprietary mixture that includes corn, soybean meal and other grains.
 We do not use growth hormones of any kind in our poultry rations.

 Once the feed has been formulated, pelleted and blended at the feed mill, it’s loaded into feed trucks that deliver the finished feed to local growout farms.